Smart Start @ GSU: Get Started and Get Ahead

 What happens if I don't complete the Smart Start requirements?

 Successful completion of Smart Start is expected and part of a student’s admission to Governors State University, for that reason Smart Start is a graded experience earning a passing or failing grade.
-In the event a student earns a failing grade, they will begin the fall semester on academic warning and will be required to re-submit an application for continued admission in order to continue their enrollment in their fall courses.
+In the event a student earns a failing grade, they could begin the fall semester on academic warning and could be required to re-submit an application for continued admission in order to continue their enrollment in their fall courses.

 Please note: Admission to GSU may be rescinded if a student fails to show up for Smart Start or does not participate in the majority of classes.